HeikkiHei/docker-course-beta/part1_exercises/README.md

 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
 ```

-## Exercise 1.3 - The way of the material
+## Exercise 1.3 - The way of the early material
 As the docker image I are using (Ubuntu 16.04) does not have curl installed beforehand, I have to install it.
 To get the installation running, we have to update apt-get repositories first, then install curl.
 ```
 $ docker run -d --rm -it --name curler ubuntu:16.04 sh -c 'read website; sleep 3; curl http://$website'